Applied Biology for Ag and Environment (AGEN1004)

 UNIT OF STUDY

-Building on the fundamentals of biology introduced in the first semester, this unit runs alongside the 2nd semester biological chemistry unit where students learn the fundamentals of organic chemistry and the major biomolecules.
-In this unit, students will put this knowledge into context.
-They will be introduced to the major plant and animal systems, how they interact, and how an understanding of environment influences is key to effective and sustainable management.
-Topics will be introduced that will emphasise the specific importance of the major biological systems.
-Through lectures, tutorials, pracs and field trips, students will gain a more in-depth understanding of basic plant and animal physiology, biochemistry, energy flows, and biological interactions, and the importance of these factors in determining the resilience of organisms, communities and ecosystems.
-Students will be able to apply this knowledge to determine appropriate management strategies for productivity and the conservation and rehabilitation of natural systems.
+Building on the fundamentals of biology introduced in 1st semester biology (BIOL1001 or equivalent), this unit runs alongside 2nd semester chemistry where students learn the fundamentals of organic chemistry and the major biomolecules.
+In this unit, students will gain an understanding of how biological processes and systems function.
+Students will be introduced to the major plant, animal and microbial systems, how they interact, and how an understanding of environment influences is key to effective and sustainable management of the biosphere.
+Topics will be introduced that will emphasise the specific importance of the major biological processes and through lectures, practicals and field trips, students will gain an in-depth understanding of basic plant, animal and microbial physiology, biochemistry, energy flows and biological interactions, and the importance of these in determining the resilience of organisms, communities, ecosystems and the biosphere.
+Students will be able to contextualize this knowledge so that they can determine appropriate management strategies for productivity and the conservation and rehabilitation of natural systems.

 Further unit of study information

 1x2 hr lecture/workshop per week, 1x3.5 hr Practical per week